 For example, back in 2015 Norwegian Air Shuttle decided to target specifically millennial audience with their new direct flight connecting Copenhagen and Las Vegas.
 They chose to promote their offer on Instagram (a platform native to Millennials) using emojis, a language loved and popularised by them.
 They had eight influencers (another representation of how well they researched their target group) post an image of an URL exclusively made up of emojis.
 On the day of the campaign launch, 600 people visited the site, reached over 500,000 users and generated 4,171 likes on all promotional posts in total.

-#2 Match Emoji to Your Tone of Voice
+#2 Match Emoji to Your Audience

 However, don’t fall into the trap of assuming that every single emoji will be suitable for your brand.

 Let’s look at the memorable House of Fraser emoji fail from 2016.
 House of Fraser is a British premium department store known for upper-shelf goods.
 Last year for unknown reasons the brand suddenly filled its Twitter feed with emojified photos, trying to speak the lingo of the younger generation.
 Except 1) they are known for a refined and classy tone of voice and 2) that target group does not shop in HoF stores unless mum is paying.